staeff/style-transfer-api/README.md

 ## Style transfer and models

-Style transfer is an image transformation problems, where an input image is transformed into an output image.
-Its goals is to pick up the style of an on image which is represented in a trained model and apply to another image.
+Style transfer is an image transformation operation, where an input image is transformed into an output image.
+Its goals is to pick up the style of an image which is represented in a trained model and apply to another image.
-The 2016 [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://cs.stanford.edu/people/jcjohns/eccv16/) paper introduced fast-style transfer, which allows to style any image in a single pass, instead of multiple runs.
+The 2016 [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://cs.stanford.edu/people/jcjohns/eccv16/) paper introduced `fast-style transfer`, which allows to style any image in a single pass, instead of multiple runs.

 The research described in the article created nine different trained models, which will be used in this demo.